 9. Many health concerns can be improved without a change in BMI.
 All bodies benefit from good self-care, and weight stigmatization harms all of us.
 A simple change in focus from dieting for weight loss to compassionate, weight neutral self-care is powerfully healing.

-10. Close to 40% of New Year’s resolutions pertain to weight loss, which means a whole lot of money (billions) is going to an industry that has no data to support it!
-They depend on repeat customers.
-And you know the definition of insanity, right?
-Doing the same thing over and over again expecting different results!
+10. Close to 40 percent of New Year’s resolutions pertain to weight loss, which means a whole lot of money (billions) is going to an industry that has no data to support it!
+In fact, this industry depends on repeat customers.
 So this year, we encourage you to try different instead of harder, because we’re pretty sure you’ve tried harder at this than almost anything in your life.
 There is a way out, and you won’t find it in the weight loss and cosmetic fitness industries.You’ll find it when you give up the scale and come home to yourself.